MicrosoftDocs/win32/desktop-src/Msi/securing-the-installation.md

 ---
-Description: 'Add all of the Password properties from the CustomUserAccounts table to the MsiHiddenProperties property in the Property table.' ms.assetid: '682f534c-10a2-4260-b21d-7075d8c1620c'
+Description: Add all of the Password properties from the CustomUserAccounts table to the MsiHiddenProperties property in the Property table. ms.assetid: 682f534c-10a2-4260-b21d-7075d8c1620c
-title: Securing the Installation
+title: Securing the Installation ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Securing the Installation